elidek-themis/mitigation-algorithms/Fair_K-means/README.md

 1. **Geometric attraction** to nearby centroids (as in standard K-Means)
 2. **Fairness-aware interaction** based on the imbalance of each cluster

-These two effects are combined using a single parameter ( \lambda ), which controls the trade-off between clustering quality and fairness.
+These two effects are combined using a single parameter λ, which controls the trade-off between clustering quality and fairness.

 ---